 We take student and staff health seriously at ISB and care for our community.

-At ISB we have a dedicated member of staff, Health Coordinator, who looks after student and staff well being and health matters in school from our Health Office.
+At ISB we have a dedicated member of staff, Health Coordinator, Mrs Brinkmann-Mclean, who looks after student and staff well being and health matters in school from our Health Office and Medical Room.

 Student Health Related Absences

 If your child is absent from school for health reasons, please notify the School Office immediately or, at the latest by 8:15am on the first day of a student's absence by clicking on the button below:

 More information on student illness, absences, accidents, COVID-19, the mandatory measles vaccination and more can be found in the following guide:

 CLICK ON THE BELOW IMAGE TO ENLARGE FOR THE GUIDE TO EVALUATION OF SYMPTOMS FLOW CHART.
 This ISB School Protocol of when to stay home applies to normal cold or flu, gastric viruses as well as other illnesses.